Avoiding animal collisions.

 Avoiding Close Encounters of the Furry Kind

-No matter what animals inhabit your area, there are certain precautions to take while driving to lower the chance of colliding with one or several creatures.
+No matter what animals inhabit your area, there are certain driving precautions to lower the chance of an animal collision.

-Don't Use a Whistle.
+Don't rely on a whistle.
 No scientific evidence supports that car-mounted deer whistles work.